mattmakai/fullstackpython.com/source/content/pages/04-web-development/01-web-frameworks.markdown

   to see what programmers in other languages like and dislike about their suite of web frameworks compared to the main Python frameworks.

+* This user-voted question & answer site asked "[What are the best general purpose Python web frameworks usable in production?](http://www.slant.co/topics/426/~what-are-the-best-general-purpose-python-web-frameworks-usable-in-production-sites)".
+  The votes aren't as important as the list of the many frameworks that are available to Python developers.

 ## Web frameworks learning checklist
 1. Choose a major Python web framework ([Django](/django.html) or